WenjianBI/RvED/README.md

 A preliminary version of package can be found in RvED_0.1.tar.gz.
 More details including data simulation, model formulation and effect direction datasets would be updated soon.

-A very useful tool (ImpG-Summary) to impute summary statistics can be found in https://github.com/huwenboshi/ImpG
+- A very useful tool (ImpG-Summary) to impute summary statistics can be found in https://github.com/huwenboshi/ImpG
+- Tool vcf2beagle.jar is downloaded from https://faculty.washington.edu/browning/beagle_utilities/utilities.html#vcf2beagle

 ## Suggested:
 ### Step 1: